brikis98/yevgeniy-brikman-homepage/_posts/2016-02-14-startup-ideas-and-validation.md

 Every startup begins with an idea.
-This is a talk I did as part of [NerdWallet's NerdTalks Series](https://www.nerdwallet.com/blog/corporate-news/nerdwallets-speaker-series-nerdtalks/) that discusses how to come up with startup ideas and validation techniques you can use to pick the ones worth working on.
+This is a talk I did as part of [NerdWallet's NerdTalks Series](https://www.nerdwallet.com/blog/corporate-news/nerdwallets-speaker-series-nerdtalks/) that discusses how to come up with startup ideas and validation techniques you can use to pick the ideas worth working on.

 {% include iframe-figure.html url="//www.youtube.com/embed/GkmiE8d_5Pw" link="https://www.youtube.com/watch?v=GkmiE8d_5Pw" caption="Startup Ideas and Validation (Video)" %}